fp7mplane/protocol-ri/doc/protocol-spec.md

 Fourth, the mPlane protocol is *weakly imperative*.
 A capability represents a willingness and an ability to perform a given measurement or execute a query, but not a guarantee or a reservation to do so.
 Likewise, a specification contains a set of parameters and a temporal scope for a measurement a client wishes a component to perform on its behalf, but execution of specifications is best-effort.
 A specification is not an instruction which must result either in a data or an error.
 This property arises from our requirement to support large-scale measurement infrastructures with thousands of similar components, including from resource- and connectivity-limited probes such as smartphones and customer-premises equipment (CPE) like home routers.
 These may be connected to a supervisor only intermittently.
 In this environment, the operability and conditions in which the probes find themselves may change more rapidly than can be practicably synchronized with a central supervisor; requiring reliable operation would

 To support weak imperativeness, each message in the mPlane protocol is self-contained, and contains all the information required to understand the message.
 For instance, a specification contains the complete information from the capability which it responds to, and a result contains its specification.
 In essence, this distributes the state of the measurements running in an infrastructure across all components, and any state resynchronization that is necessary after a disconnect happens implicitly as part of message exchange.
 The failure of a component during a large-scale measurement can be detected and corrected after the fact, by examining the totality of the generated data.

+This distribution of state throughout the measurement infrastructure carries with it a distribution of responsibility: a component holding a specification is responsible for ensuring that the measurement or query that specification describes is carried out, because the client or supervisor which

 Error handling in a weakly imperative environment is different to that in traditional RPC protocols.
 The exception facility provided by mPlane is designed only to report on failures of the handling of the protocol itself.
 Each component and client must make its best effort to interpret and process any authorized, well-formed mPlane protocol message it receives, ignoring those messages which are spurious or no longer relevant.